wolberine/docs/markdown/reference/dash/api.md

 **Parameters:**

-* `millivolts` (unsigned int) -- Start charging if the battery is below this voltage, as returned from `Dash.batteryMillivolts()`.
+* `millivolts` (unsigned int) -- Start charging if the battery is below this voltage, as returned from `Charger.batteryMillivolts()`.
 If the charger is already charging, will only switch to discharging if the battery is at 100%.
   Default value is 3900 (3.9V).